 - what will happen if you lose equipment that you need or it gets broken, like a mobility aid

-You could also plan to go with friends or a tour group that specialises in accessible holidays for disabled people.
+You could also tell them who you’re travelling with, for example with friends or a tour group that specialises in accessible holidays for disabled people.

 Planning accessible holidays abroad

 Talking about your condition